root-project/web/install/all_releases/root-version-v5-34-00-patch-release-notes.md

     *   Fix for reloading TClass via Cintex (This fixes Savannah issue [#97765](http://savannah.cern.ch/bugs/?97765).
 *   TTree
     *   In the case where the content of STL collection has one of its member removed, avoid mistakenly trying to read if SetAddress is called more than once on that branch.
-    *   In TTreeSQL prevent a spurrious duplicate column error (Fixes Savannah issues [#98126](http://savannah.cern.ch/bugs/?98126).
+    *   In TTreeSQL prevent a spurious duplicate column error (Fixes Savannah issues [#98126](http://savannah.cern.ch/bugs/?98126).
 *   RooFit

     *   Fix a bug in level-2 optimization of likelihoods involving pdfs containing products of conditional pdfs